Frequently Asked Questions

-To create a new list, go to Explore and click on the Create List button for the category.
-You will need a good cover photo, a great title (up to 80 characters) and provide concise list notes (up to 500 characters) to let curators and shoppers know what will be in your new list.
+To create a new list, go to the Explore page and click on the Create List button for the category.
+You will need a good cover photo, a great title (up to 80 characters) and concise list notes (up to 500 characters) to let curators and shoppers know what will be in your new list.

-You will also need to decide if the list should be restarted weekly, monthly or once a year to keep the list fresh.
+You will also need to decide if the list should be refreshed weekly, monthly or once a year to keep the list fresh.
 Once your list is posted, the refresh frequency cannot be changed.

 Q. Should my list be refreshed weekly, monthly or yearly?

 A. It depends!
 Once a list is created, it lives on forever (unless it is removed by its creator or the site's administrators) so users can follow it and curators can continuously post new items to the list.